jonisware/connectableShape/README.md

   connectableShape(options)
 #####Options
 * svgContainer - This allows you to specify where you wish this object to be placed.
 It defaults null.
 * type - This specifies the type of shape you wish to create.
-It can be one of the shape types, e.g. "rectangle", "roundedrectangle", "circle".
+It can be one of the shape types, e.g. "rectangle", "roundedrectangle", "circle", "domobject"
 * width - this is the width of the object in pixels.
 * height - This is the height of the object in pixels.
 * x - The horizontal position of top left corner in pixels.